julioale21/julioale21/README.md

   - English.

-## 💻 Studies completed and in progress
+## 💻 Completed and in progress studies

    ***Year***: *2021*